List of awards and nominations received by Bonnie Tyler

-Bonnie Tyler is a Welsh singer who has released seventeenth studio albums.
-Her career has led to three Goldene Europa awards, an Echo Award, a Variety Club of Great Britain Award, a Gold Badge Award for her contribution to Britain's Music Industry, and a Steiger Award for a lifetime career in music.
+Bonnie Tyler was a Welsh singer who has released seventeenth studio albums.
+Her career led to three Goldene Europa awards, an Echo Award, a Variety Club of Great Britain Award, a Gold Badge Award for her contribution to Britain's Music Industry, and a Steiger Award for a lifetime career in music.
 Tyler represented the United Kingdom at the World Popular Song Festival in 1979, winning the festival with her song "Sitting on the Edge of the Ocean".
 She later represented the United Kingdom at the Eurovision Song Contest in 2013.